 Here’s a quick rundown of the Wix plans:

-- Personal plans start at $16/month for the Combo plan, which is ad-free and includes 2GB of bandwidth, 3GB of storage, and 30 minutes of video storage.
+- Personal plans start at $16/month for the Light plan, which is ad-free and includes 2GB of data storage, and 30 minutes of video storage.

-- If you want to sell on your site, you’ll need one of the Wix Business and Ecommerce plans, which start at $27/month for the Business Basic (and gives you unlimited bandwidth, 20GB of storage, 5 hours of videos, business apps like Wix Bookings, and unlimited products in your store).
+- If you want to sell on your site, you’ll need one of the Wix Business and Ecommerce plans, which start at $27/month for the Core plan (and gives you unlimited bandwidth, 50GB of storage, 5 hours of videos, business apps like Wix Bookings, and unlimited products in your store).

 Unfortunately, Webflow’s pricing isn’t as clear-cut.
 That’s because there are different plans depending on whether you need a regular site, ecommerce site, if you need to build multiple sites (e.g. if you’re building for clients), or if you have multiple users.
 Sometimes you need to purchase multiple plans.
 And of course, any additional apps will cost extra.